floppes/RTD266xFlash/README.md

 # RTD266xFlash #

-This is a combination of an Arduino project and a C# application to read and write the firmware of the Realtek RTD266x flat panel display controller.
+This is a combination of an Arduino sketch, a Python script and a C# GUI application to read and write the firmware of the Realtek RTD266x flat panel display controller.
 The Arduino code is based on [ladyada's project](https://github.com/adafruit/Adafruit_RTD266X_I2CFlasher).

-There are special features for a 3.5" HDMI display manufactured by KeDei: you can replace the boot logo with a custom logo, change the background and foreground colors and modify the "HDMI" pop-up.
+There are special features included for a 3.5" HDMI display manufactured by KeDei, which is equipped with an RTD2660: you can replace the boot logo with a custom logo, change the background and foreground colors and modify the "HDMI" pop-up.
 The custom logo needs to be 204x72 pixels and may only contain black and white pixels.

 ![Custom logo](custom_logo.png)

 ## Usage ##

+In order to modify the RTD266x's firmware, you need to establish a connection to the chip.
+There are two ways to do that:

+1. You can connect the display via HDMI to a Raspberry Pi, enable the I²C HDMI driver and read/write the firmware using the Python script without any additional hardware.
+The firmware will be stored in a file which you can open and modify with the C# GUI tool.
+The modified file is then written back to the display with the Python script.

+2. You connect an Arduino to the display's I²C pins using a modified HDMI cable.
+The Arduino is connected to a PC/laptop and controlled with the C# GUI tool.

+If you don't have Microsoft Visual Studio to compile the C# GUI tool, you can download the EXE file from the [releases](https://github.com/floppes/RTD266xFlash/releases).

-### Arduino ###
+### Method 1: Arduino ###

-Compile the sketch with the Arduino IDE and download it onto your Arduino.
+Compile the RTD266xArduino sketch with the Arduino IDE and download it onto your Arduino.
 You can close the Arduino IDE afterwards.

-### Connecting ###
+#### Connecting ####

 The communication between display and Arduino is done via I²C which is accessible on the VGA and HDMI ports of RTD266x.
 Connect SCL, SDA and GND with the corresponding Arduino pins.